Johnson (63) leads Koepka by one at WGC-HSBC | Golf Channel

 Leaderboard: Johnson (-13), Koepka (-12), Justin Rose (-9), Kiradech Aphibarnrat (-9), Patrick Reed (-8)

-Round of the day: Johnson carded two birdies and seven pars on his front nine before reversing those numbers on the back for a second-nine 29.
+Round of the day: Johnson carded two birdies and seven pars on the front before reversing those numbers on the back for a second-nine 29.
 His score missed Martin Kaymer’s course-record 62 by one.

-Best of the rest: Peter Uihlein and Charles Howell both moved up 35 spots into a tie for 13th with rounds of 5-under 67.
+Best of the rest: Peter Uihlein and Charles Howell III both moved up 36 spots into a tie for 12th with rounds of 5-under 67.
 Each player had just one blemish on his card, although Howell’s was a double.

 Biggest disappointment: Malaysia’s Gavin Green followed up an opening 65 with a second-round 74, slipping from three to eight shots off the pace.